sumeetghimire/encryptdecryptwithkey/README.md

 <pre class="notranslate"><code>export ENCRYPT_KEY=yourSecretKey</code></pre>

-If ENCRYPT_KEY is not set, a default key will be used.
+If ENCRYPT_KEY is not set, a default key will be used,

 <h1>Contributing</h1>
 If you'd like to contribute, please fork the repository and create a pull request.
 Contributions are welcome!